When Parrot contacted me to see if I might be interested in their new Parrot AR Drone fully autonomous quadricopter, I jumped at the opportunity.

 I admit the image quality is not great and that is why I suspect recordable imaging was not given a priority.
 Perhaps the next generation of the Parrot AR Drone will have this capability with a better camera or an app will become available to make recording possible as a video download to your i-device?

-Seen here next to the AR Drone is an electric powered Blade SR RC helicopter that is pretty much the same size & weight and uses the exact same spec LiPo pack as the AR Drone.
+Seen here next to the AR Drone is an electric powered 300 size RC helicopter that is pretty much the same size & weight and uses the exact same spec LiPo pack as the AR Drone.

-The Blade SR will fly for about 12 minutes on a fully charged 3S 1000 mAh pack and it’s not powering any sophisticated auto pilot system, video cameras, or using power to transmit video and telemetry back to the pilot.
+This particular 300 heli (Blade SR to be exact) will fly for about 10-12 minutes on a fully charged 3S 1000 mAh pack and it’s not powering any sophisticated auto pilot system, video cameras, or using power to transmit video and telemetry back to the pilot.

 Since I already have many 3S 1000 and 1300 mAh LiPo’s from various other RC Aircraft and I parallel charge them very quickly with a computerized LiPo battery charger, I am able to fly the AR Drone pretty much continuously, only stopping every 10 minutes or so to swap LiPo packs.